 This free download gives you 3 sleek, modern themed modern logo reveals perfect for young audiences and upbeat brands.
 These easy-to-use logo templates are a simple solution when you don’t have time to tinker with lots of options; just add your logo, set the color, and you’re all set.

-John (Leany), the artist behind this design, has been engaged in motion-graphic design for more than 4 years and really love the profession.
-He makes templates for Final Cut Pro, After Effects and Premiere Pro.
+John (Leany), the artist behind this design, has been engaged in motion-graphic design for more than 4 years and really loves the profession.
+He makes templates for Final Cut Pro, After Effects, and Premiere Pro.
 Check out more of Leny’s work here.